Skip to main content

 ItemDescription

-PC nameThe instance's public IP
+PC nameThe public IP address assigned to the Windows instance

-CredentialsClick Add Credentials, then enter the username and password from step 2
+CredentialsClick Add Credentials, then enter the Username and Password from step 2

-• Windows instances support WSL 1.
+• Kakao Cloud Windows instances support WSL 1.